vmware-archive/pas-pks-demo/README.md

 # SpringBoot and Elastic Search Example on Cloud Foundry

+## Install PKS with Elastic Search

+## Install the Spring Boot application on PAS
 This is a sample SpringBoot application that performs Geo Bounded queries against an Elastic Search instance and plots the data on a map interactively.
 This application can be run on a workstation or in a cloud environment such as Cloud Foundry.
 In this example, I will show how to deploy the application on a running Cloud Foundry instance.

 Please follow these steps to deploy this application.